 Maintain a tooth for longer

-Dental Fillings Melbourne VIC A filling can prevent the need for more serious restorative dental work
+Dental Fillings Melbourne Victoria; A filling can prevent the need for more serious restorative dental work

 If, on assessment, you have a cavity then a filling is the most suitable treatment for you.
 Ignoring a cavity will only makes things worse.
 That is, by leaving a cavity to get worse the decay will travel through your tooth and affect the root of the tooth, which can lead to tooth loss.
 By cleaning out the decay and replacing it with the filling you save the tooth from further problems such as root canal therapy or the need for extraction.